 Employees should always communicate with their managers, but it's especially important to do so with micromanagers, since they tend to be perfectionists with trust issues.

-"Keep the boss updated on progress and situations that may arise with a project or deliverable," added D'Amico.
-"Remember that you are there to support to boss, no matter what [their] managerial style is."
+"Remember that you are there to support the boss," added D'Amico, "no matter what [their] managerial style is."

 Tips for dealing with bad bosses